Important Setup Notes: Before following this guide, ensure you have your correct Account ID from your CookieChimp dashboard. If you’re testing on

 Replace

-with the exact service and category names you configured in CookieChimp.Step 3 - Use the logger on your page
+"Google Analytics" and "analytics" with the exact service and category names you configured in CookieChimp.How do I use the consent logger on a page?

 - Start your app and open the homepage.